Learn About The Law

-(a) In the operation of their public school nutrition programs, the public schools shall participate in the National School Lunch Program established by the federal government.
-The program shall be under the jurisdiction of the Division of School Support, Child Nutrition Services of the Department of Public Instruction and in accordance with federal guidelines as established by the Food and Nutrition Service of the United States Department of Agriculture.
+(a) Local boards of education operating school nutrition programs shall participate in the National School Lunch Program established by the federal government.
+School nutrition programs shall be under the jurisdiction of the Division of School Nutrition of the Department of Public Instruction.

-(c) All school food services shall be operated on a nonprofit basis, and any earnings therefrom over and above the cost of operation as defined herein shall be used to reduce the cost of food, to serve better food, or to provide free or reduced-price lunches to indigent children and for no other purpose.
-The term “cost of operation” means the actual cost incurred in the purchase and preparation of food, the salaries of all personnel directly engaged in providing food services, and the cost of nonfood supplies as outlined under standards adopted by the State Board of Education.
-“Personnel” means child nutrition supervisors or directors, bookkeepers directly engaged in food service record keeping and those persons directly involved in preparing and serving food.
-Child nutrition personnel shall be paid from the funds of food services only for services rendered in behalf of the child nutrition program.
-Any cost incurred in the provisions and maintenance of school food services over and beyond the cost of operation shall be included in the budget request filed annually by local boards of education with boards of county commissioners.
-Public schools are not required to comply with G.S.
-115C-522(a) in the purchase of supplies and food for such school food services.
+(c) All school nutrition services shall be operated on a nonprofit basis, and any earnings therefrom over and above the cost of operation as defined herein shall be used to reduce the cost of food, to serve more nutritious food, or to provide free or reduced-price meals to economically disadvantaged children and for no other purpose.
+The term “cost of operation” means the actual cost incurred in the purchase and preparation of food, the salaries of all personnel directly engaged in providing nutrition services, and the cost of nonfood supplies as outlined under standards adopted by the State Board of Education.
+“Personnel” means school nutrition supervisors or directors, bookkeepers or other staff directly engaged in nutrition services record keeping, and those persons directly involved in preparing and serving food.
+School nutrition personnel shall be paid from the funds of the school nutrition program only for services rendered on behalf of the school nutrition program.
+Any cost incurred in the provisions and maintenance of school nutrition services over and beyond the cost of operation shall be included in the budget request filed annually by local boards of education with boards of county commissioners.
+Local boards of education are not required to comply with G.S.
+115C-522(a) in the purchase of supplies and food for such school nutrition services.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.